seanngocu/presentation/README.md

 class in a five minute slot:

 * 20 unique slides, spaced *exactly* 15 seconds apart, for a total of 5 minutes.
+The Adobe PDF viewer can perform this autoplay, and we be using this feature in clas.

-* This is a programming languages class, so show and talk about code!
-You want to find a good balance between describing a concept abstractly and demonstrating specific code usage in the language you're writing about in your paper.
+* This is a class about programming languages, so do show and talk about code!
+You want to find a good balance between describing a concept abstractly and demonstrating specific code usage in the language you're discussing.

 * Slides must be written in Markdown, however, they can embed other media or use embedded Latex, much like the lecture notes do.